Azure/azure-sdk-for-net/README.md

 # Microsoft Azure SDK for .NET
  ----------
 The Microsoft Azure SDK for .NET allows you to build applications that take advantage of scalable cloud computing resources.

+### Download Packages

+For a full list of packages available for download in this repository, please see our [list of .NET SDK packages](https://github.com/Azure/azure-sdk-for-net/tree/psSdkJson6/Documentation/sdk-for-net-packages.md).

 ### Target Frameworks: